-California state laws govern how employers and how schools that participate in the Cal Grant program are to interact with federal immigration officers who seek to execute a federal immigration order on campus.
-Among other things, the laws require that except as otherwise required by federal law, an employer or a person acting on behalf of the employer shall not provide voluntary consent to an immigration enforcement agent to enter any nonpublic areas of a place of labor.
-This does not apply if the immigration enforcement agent provides a judicial warrant.
+New California state laws govern how employers, and how schools that participate in the Cal Grant program, are to interact with federal immigration officers who seek to execute a federal immigration order on campus.
+Among other things, the new laws require that:

+- 1. Except as otherwise required by federal law, an employer, or a person acting on behalf of the employer, shall not provide voluntary consent to an immigration enforcement agent to enter any nonpublic areas of a place of labor.
+This does not apply if the immigration enforcement agent provides a judicial warrant. - 2.
+Westmont communicate with students, faculty and staff each semester about the college's related policy and procedures.

-In accordance with these state laws:
+So in accordance with these state laws:

-- All students, faculty, and staff are obligated to notify Campus Safety as soon as possible if he or she becomes aware that an immigration officer is expected to enter, or has entered, the campus to execute a federal immigration order. - All students, faculty, and staff are obligated to promptly refer to Campus Safety any immigration officer who comes to campus to execute a federal immigration order. - The following people have been designated as points of contact for those who have questions about their immigration rights or who may be subject to immigration actions - o For students: Dr. Stu Cleek, Dean of Students, scleek@westmont.edu, (805) 565-6028 - o For faculty: Dr. Kim Denu, provost@westmont.edu, (805) 565-6007 - For staff: Greta Bruneel, Assistant Vice President for Human Resources, bcauwels@westmont.edu, (805) 565-6101
+- All students, faculty, and staff are advised to notify the Office of College Communication as soon as possible if he or she becomes aware that an immigration officer is expected to enter, or has entered, the campus to execute a federal immigration order. - All students, faculty, and staff are advised to promptly refer to the Office of College Communication any immigration officer who comes to campus to execute a federal immigration order. - The following people have been designated as points of contact for those who have questions about their immigration rights or who may be subject to immigration actions - Dean of Students Stu Cleek for students. - Provost Mark Sargent for faculty. - Director of Human Resources Beth Cauwels for staff.